Systemic risk measures with markets volatility: The definition of systemic risk measures

+The principal contribution of Cheng and Xu \cite{9} is the characterization of the dual of the variable-exponent Bochner-Lebesgue space (see, Remark \ref{L2}) together with its associated properties.
+While duality is central to functional analysis, it is also fundamental in risk quantification for constructing dual representations of risk measures.
+Building upon this dual structure, we develop a systemic risk framework and derive explicit dual representations through novel and carefully designed construction procedures.

-\section{\textbf{The definition of systemic risk measures}}
+\section{The definition of systemic risk measures}

-During the most financial markets, systemic risk is defined as involving the risk of break down among institutions and other market participants in a chain-like fashion that has the potential to affect the entire financial system negatively.
-More concretely, the risk of `domino effect' certainly seems central to the concept of systemic risk, as does the risk of some triggering event that causes the first domino to fall.
-In general, the systemic risk may refer to the potential for substantial volatility in asset prices, corporate liquidity, bankruptcies, and efficiency losses brought on by economic shocks.
+In most financial markets, systemic risk is defined as the risk of deterioration among institutions and other market participants in a chain-like fashion, potentially impacting the entire financial system negatively.
+Notably, the risk of a `domino effect' certainly seems central to the concept of systemic risk, as is the risk of a triggering event that causes the first domino to fall.
+Generally, systemic risk refers to the potential for significant volatility in asset prices, corporate liquidity issues, bankruptcies, and efficiency losses caused by economic shocks.
+Hence, the importance of systemic risk quantification models is self-evident.
+These models offer precise diagnostics of financial system fragility under extreme scenarios, providing regulators with rigorous data to calibrate capital buffers and liquidity requirements, while simultaneously enabling financial institutions to optimize asset allocation and prevent risk accumulation.

-Since the financial markets are becoming complicated, the systemic risk appears to be much more uncertain and volatile than before.
-Thus, we use the variable exponent Bochner-Lebesgue space $L^{p(\cdot)}$ to describe the systemic risk of the financial markets with uncertainty and volatility.
-However, measuring the systemic risk on $L^{p(\cdot)}$, in fact, is not straightforward.
-Instead of defining the systemic risk measures on $L^{p(\cdot)}$ directly, we would like to define two special functions first: the convex certain function and the simple-systemic risk measure.
-These two functions make the measurement of systemic risk into two steps: the certain function convert the uncertainty of systemic risk into certainty, then the simple-systemic risk measure quantify the risk which is simplified by the certain function.
+In this section, we will introduce the definitions of systemic risk measures.
+Here, we adopt an axiomatic framework to define systemic risk measures in $L^{p(\cdot)}$.
+For preparation, we define two special functions.

+\begin{Definition} Recall that $E$ denotes a reflexive Banach space (see, Section~\ref{sec:2}).
+A convex deterministic function is a mapping $\phi:E \rightarrow \mathbb{R}$ that satisfies the following properties: \begin{description}